designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <section style="padding:var(--content-padding)">

-<caption>Color contrast and harmony</caption>
+<caption>Color palettes</caption>

-## Contrasts for Colorblind
+## Palettes for CVD

 &nbsp;

-~After you have tried out different color schemes, lets summarize what you found out and draw some conclusions about color design for people with color vision deficiency.~
+After you have tried out different color schemes, let's summarize what you found out and draw some conclusions about color design for people with color vision deficiency.

 1. ~Look at the last task on the last page (task 4 on *CVD compatible palette*) and review what you found out.~
 2. ~When you are really sure that you have come up with your own conclusion, click on the following link. **Don't cheat!**~

 <f-sidebar  overlay size="half">

+&nbsp;

 <button>Click me when you're ready!</button>

 <div slot="content" class="sidebar-content">

-  ~**In order to get color schemes that work for nearly everyone, you need to pay attention to the following guideline.**~
+  **In order to get color schemes that work for nearly everyone, you need to pay attention to the following guideline.**

   &nbsp;